gabrielgatu/mix-dialyzer/doc/README.md

 ---

-For the user, this feature is automatically enabled, and he can choose between 2 options:
+For the user, this feature is automatically enabled, and he can choose between 2 options (warnings with formatting of version 0.1.0):

 ```elixir
 mix dialyzer # automatic fallback to short messages